holoviz/panel/examples/reference/custom_components/JSComponent.md

-# `ReactiveESM`
+# `JSComponent`

-`ReactiveESM` simplifies the creation of custom Panel components using JavaScript.
+`JSComponent` simplifies the creation of custom Panel components using JavaScript.

 ```python
 import panel as pn